 How to ask if food is suitable for vegans and vegetarians in Thailand

 First note importance of the gendered polite particles ka and krap, which are appended to sentences in Thai language.
-If you are a woman, you use ka (sometimes you will hear women also say ha, which is a variant of ka) and if you are a man you use krap (often pronounced more like club or cup).
+If you are a woman, you use ka (sometimes you will hear women also say ha or ja, which is a variant of ka) and if you are a man you use krap (often pronounced more like club or cup).
 It isn't mandatory to use these words, but it is an indication of politeness in speech.

-Do you have any vegan food?
+Do you have any jay food?

 Mee ahaan jay mai (ka/krap)?